Yuto-A2/guestHouse/README.md

 ## Summary

-This is a website for booking guest houses.
-It is built using the MERN stack (MongoDB, Express, React, and Node.js).
+For a school project, I developed a house rental website using PHP.
+Later, I challenged myself to recreate the entire project from scratch using the MERN stack (MongoDB, Express, React, and Node.js).

 Guests can make reservations, modify their bookings, check their reservations, view their profiles, and edit their profile information.